 - a fine of up to $1,000.7

-Note that defendants can face both a jail sentence and a fine if:
+Note that you can face both a jail sentence and a fine if:

-- they are also carrying unexpended, dischargeable ammunition, and
+- you are also carrying unexpended, dischargeable ammunition, and

-- they are not the lawful owner of the gun.8
+- you are not the lawful owner of the gun.8

-In addition, the above penalties are for each unloaded gun a person carries.9
+In addition, the above penalties are for each unloaded gun you carry.9

 4. Are there related offenses?